filin2hat/Unsplash/README.md

 Unsplasher is a mobile application that allows users to browse and search for high-quality, royalty-free images from the Unsplash API.
-The app provides a seamless and intuitive user interface for discovering and downloading stunning photographs for personal or commercial use.
+The app provides a seamless and intuitive user interface for discovering, searching and downloading stunning photographs for personal or commercial use.

 ## Technologies Used: